TracyOgutu/Password-Locker/readme.md

 ## PROJECT NAME
-# QUOTES PROJECT
+# PASSWORD LOCKER PROJECT

 ## AUTHOR NAME
 # TRACY OGUTU

 ## PROJECT DESCRIPTION
-This project is an angular application that allows a user to input a quote, have it voted on and deleted when necessary.
+This project is a password vault that allows a user to save various account names and passwords for future reference.
 It contains:

- * _A user input form_
+ * _A user interactive terminal that has prompts for:_

- * _A display of quotes_
+    * _Name of user_

- * _A description of the quote details such as:_
+    * _Password of the user_

-    * _Author_
+    * _Name of the account_

-    * _Name of the user_
+      * _Account username_

-    * _Time lapse since the quote was posted_
+      * _Account password_

 ## PROJECT SET UP INSTRUCTIONS